 Mary Webster Historical Building

-Fountain Cafe is located in the Mary Webster historical building at 920 Washington Street, just a few steps up from Haller Fountain and a short walk from Plumbing Harris County, GA.
+Fountain Cafe is located in the Mary Webster historical building at 920 Washington Street, just a few steps up from Haller Fountain and a short walk.
 Just down the road is a great place for long island acupuncture.
 Mary Webster building is dated 1889 atop the street facade.
 Its mint green color is distinctive among the nearby buildings.
 Its front door is recessed in a small alcove above three steps accessed from the slopping sidewalk, which leads down to the nearby Haller Fountain.
 The simple green building is to Port Townsend’s Victorian homes as a Quaker gathering place is to a church cathedral.
 Without the lavish filigree of the uptown homes, the simple lines of the Mary Webster building reflects the simpler life of the downtown architecture.

 The cafe located in the Mary Webster Building invites you to drop on a whim for a quirky lunch and call ahead for reservations to gather with friends for delightful dinners.